gilamran/fullstack-typescript/README.md

 * React
 * React router v4

+#### How is works:
+* Separated `tsconfig.json` for client and server.
+* Client is bundled using Webpack, server is emitted by TypeScript.
+* Client and server can share code (And types).
+For example: Validation.ts, IUserDTO.d.ts

 #### Usage:
 * `npm run dev` - Client and server are in watch mode with source maps
 * `npm run build` - `dist` folder will include all the needed files, both client (Bundle) and server.
 * `npm start` - Just runs `node ./dist/server`

-#### Notes:
-* Separated `tsconfig.json` for client and server.
-* Client is bundled using Webpack, server is emitted by TypeScript.
-* Client and server can share code (And types).
-For example: Validation.ts, IUserDTO.d.ts

 ---